Meadow Made

 Baling

 Our moisture monitoring systems (both a portable probe and a baler-mounted monitor) help us determine when to bale.
 Grass hay should be baled below 15% moisture to avoid molding and combustion issues.
 We aim for 10-12%.
 Our center-feed small baler picks up the windrow, compresses flakes, and knots strings.
-The round baler spins hay into a sphere and wraps about 3 layers of netting around the bale before releasing it.

 Storage